What makes quantum clicks special?: Classical Predictions: Truth Assignments and Probabilities

+Here we shall study a quasiclassical collection of observables with the property that the preparation of the system in a particular state entails the prediction that the outcome of another particular observable must occur with certainty; that is, this outcome must always occur.
+The~respective quantum observables violate that classical constraint by predicting a probability of outcome strictly smaller than one.
+Therefore, by observing the absence of an outcome one could ``certify'' non-classicality relative to the (idealistic) assumptions that this particular quasiclassical collection of counterfactual observables ``exists'' and has relevance to the situation.

+Scheme: As depicted in Figure~\ref{2020-f-tits-scheme} a scheme involving three cyclically arranged three element contexts can serve as a ``true implies true'' gadget.
+This triangular scheme has to be adopted by substituting a Specker bug/cat's cradle in order to fulfill faithful orthogonal representability.

-A small extension of the Specker bug logic by two contexts extending from $a_1$ and $a_7$, both intertwining at a point $c$ renders a logic which facilitates that, whenever $a_1$ is true, so must be an atom $b_1$, which is element in the context $\{a_7,c,b_1\}$, as depicted in Fig.~\ref{2017-b-f-gamma1}.
+History: A small extension of the Specker bug logic by two contexts extending from $a_1$ and $a_7$, both intertwining at a point $c$ renders a logic which facilitates that whenever $a_1$ is true, so must be an atom $b_1$, which is element in the context $\{a_7,c,b_1\}$.
+The orthogonality hypergraph of the extended Specker bug (Kochen-Specker's $\Gamma_1$~(\cite{kochen1} (p.~68))) gadget is depicted in Figure~\ref{2020-f1-gd}e.

+Other ``true implies true'' logics were introduced by Belinfante~(Figure~C.l. p.~67 in \cite{Belinfante-73}), Pitowsky~\cite{Pitowsky-1982-subs} (p.~394), Clifton~\cite{clifton-93,Johansen-1994,Vermaas-1994}, as well as Cabello and G. Garc{\'{i}}a-Alcaine~(Lemma~1 in \cite{Cabello-1996-bks-fd}).
+More recently ``true implies true'' gadgets allowing arbitrarily small relative angles between preparation and measurement states, so that the relative quantum advantage can be made arbitrarily high~\cite{2015-AnalyticKS,svozil-2018-whycontexts}.
+Configurations in arbitrary dimensions greater than two can be found in Ref.~\cite{2018-minimalYIYS}.